Elisabeth Kübler-Ross: Early life and education

-During World War II, Elisabeth worked as a laboratory assistant for refugees in Zürich at only 13 years of age.
-Following the war, she did relief work in France, Germany, Belgium, Denmark, Sweden, Czechoslovakia, and Poland.
-She would later visit the Majdanek extermination camp in Poland in 1954, which sparked her interest in the power of compassion and resilience of the human spirit.
-The horror stories of the survivors left permanent impressions on Elisabeth, and led to her decision in dedicating her life to the help and healing of others.
+In 1947, Kübler visited the Majdanek concentration camp in Poland, an experience that profoundly affected her understanding of compassion and the resilience of the human spirit.
+The harrowing stories of survivors left an indelible mark on her, inspiring her life's mission to assist and heal others.
 She was also profoundly affected by the images of hundreds of butterflies carved into some of the walls there.
-To Kübler-Ross, the butterflies—these final works of art by those facing death—stayed with her for years and influenced her thinking about the end of life.
-During this same year, she also became involved with the International Voluntary Service for peace as an activist.
+To Kübler-Ross, the butterflies—these final works of art by those children facing death—stayed with her for years and influenced her thinking about the end of life.